-- (a) Notwithstanding the provisions of section 4-14 of subchapter B of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through July thirty-first, two thousand four, for a putrescible solid waste transfer station, as defined in section 4-11 of subchapter B of this chapter, that was not lawfully operating on March twenty-first, two thousand three. - (b)(1) During the period from March twenty-first, two thousand three through July thirty-first, two thousand four, the Department may authorize a putrescible solid waste transfer station that is not located in either Brooklyn Community District 1 or Bronx Community District 2 and that was lawfully operating on March twenty-first, two thousand three, to increase its lawful permitted capacity.
-(2) Notwithstanding the provisions of section 4-14 of subchapter B of this chapter, during the period from March twenty-first, two thousand three through July thirty-first, two thousand four, the Department shall not authorize the owner/operator of a putrescible solid waste transfer station that is located in either Brooklyn Community District 1 or Bronx Community District 2 to increase its lawful permitted capacity, provided that the Department may authorize the owner/operator of any such transfer station that was lawfully operating on March twenty-first, two thousand three to increase its lawful permitted capacity where such owner/operator reduces or obtains a reduction in the lawful permitted capacity at another putrescible or non-putrescible solid waste transfer station within the same community district by an equal or greater amount. - (c) Notwithstanding subdivisions (a) and (b) of this section, the Department may (1) authorize the operation of a new intermodal solid waste container facility that handles putrescible solid waste, provided that (i) such new facility is located at or adjacent to a rail yard, rail spur, industrial track or vessel facility, (ii) the putrescible solid waste at such facility is in closed, leak-proof containers at all times, including during receipt, storage and removal, (iii) the containers are acceptable to the Department and maintained in a safe, nuisance-free manner, and (iv) the containers are removed by rail or vessel; or (2) issue a new permit to a putrescible solid waste transfer station that receives putrescible solid waste, provided that (i) such new transfer station is located at or adjacent to a rail yard, rail spur, industrial track or vessel facility, and (ii) the putrescible solid waste received is subsequently transported from the transfer station by rail or vessel.
+(a) Notwithstanding the provisions of section 4-14 of subchapter B of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three until July thirty-first, two thousand four, for a putrescible solid waste transfer station, as defined in section 4-11 of subchapter B of this chapter, that was not lawfully operating on March twenty-first, two thousand three.

+(b)(1) During the period from March twenty-first, two thousand three until July thirty-first, two thousand four, the Department may authorize a putrescible solid waste transfer station that is not located in either Brooklyn Community District 1 or Bronx Community District 2 and that was lawfully operating on March twenty-first, two thousand three, to increase its lawful permitted capacity.
+(2) Notwithstanding the provisions of section 4-14 of subchapter B of this chapter, during the period from March twenty-first, two thousand three until July thirty-first, two thousand four, the Department shall not authorize the owner/operator of a putrescible solid waste transfer station located in Brooklyn Community District 1 or Bronx Community District 2 to increase its lawful permitted capacity, provided that the Department may authorize the owner/operator of any such transfer station that was lawfully operating on March twenty-first, two thousand three such owner/operator reduces the lawful permitted capacity at another of its putrescible or non-putrescible solid waste transfer stations within the same community district by an equal or greater amount.

+(c) Notwithstanding subdivisions (a) and (b) of this section, the Department may issue a permit to increase the lawful permitted capacity of an existing putrescible solid waste station that was lawfully operating on March twenty-first, two thousand three or for a new putrescible solid waste transfer station, provided that (1) such existing or new transfer station is located at or adjacent to a rail yard or barge facility, (2) the solid waste at such transfer station is in closed, leak-proof containers at all times, including during receipt, storage and removal, (3) the containers are acceptable to the Department and maintained in a safe, nuisance-free manner, and (4) the containers are removed by rail or barge.